The Right to Privacy

 - Location monitoring.

 Biometric data collection entails the identification and authentication of a person based on unique biological characteristics.
+FRT is considered a form of biometric data that is specifically widely used for surveillance purposes.
 According to the 2020 Review of biometrics by Gemalto, biometric technologies are most frequently used for the following:

 - Law enforcement and public security: identifying criminals, suspects and victims.